Before you start exploring opportunities in Australia you need to define what you are really looking for

 Australia Information for Job Seekers

 Job search in Australia requires more than just the obvious Australia CV writing and translation.
 You will face issues that probably did not even cross your mind when you decided to go for an overseas career.
-Do not underestimate the big impact they can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not underestimate the big impact employment in Australia can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Time: Australia spans three time zones:

 - GMT + 10 (GMT + 11 from October to March, except Queensland; starts a month earlier in Tasmania).

 - GMT + 9.5 (GMT + 10.5 from October to March, except Northern Territory).

 - GMT + 8 (GMT + 9 from October to March, three-year trial in Western Australia until 2009 followed by referendum).

 Some states operate daylight saving time during the Australia summer.

 Annual vacation: Many businesses close between Christmas and New Year when business activity is very low.
 Most Australia manufacturing closes for the month of January and most Australians take the majority of their annual holiday during this period.
 Retail, banks and other service organizations remain open for business throughout the year.

 - Australia Day - 26 January